focus-trap/tabbable/README.md

 Type: `(node: FocusableElement) => ShadowRoot | boolean | undefined`

+- `node` will be a descendent of the `rootNode` given to `tabbable()`, `isTabbable()`, `focusable()`, or `isFocusable()`.
-Returns the node's `ShadowRoot` if available, or a `boolean` indicating if a `ShadowRoot` is attached but not available. `node` will be a descendent of the `rootNode` given to `tabbable()`.
+- Returns: The node's `ShadowRoot` if available, a `true` value indicating a `ShadowRoot` is attached but not available (i.e. "undisclosed"), or a _falsy_ value indicating there is no shadow attached to the node.

-If `true` is returned, Tabbable assumes a closed `ShadowRoot` is attached and will iterate the `node`'s children for additional tabbable/focusable candidates.
+> If `true` is returned, Tabbable assumes a closed `ShadowRoot` is attached and will treat the node as a scope, iterating its children for additional tabbable/focusable candidates as though it was looking inside the shadow, but not.
+This will get tabbing order _closer_ to -- but not necessarily the same as -- browser order.

-If a falsy value is returned, all children will be ignored as candidates.
+>
+> Returning `true` will also inform how the node's visibility check is done, causing tabbable to use the __non-zero-area__ [Display Check](#display-check) when determining if it's visible, and so tabbable/focusable.

 ### isTabbable